aws-solutions/media-services-application-mapper/README.md

 ### Resource Monitoring

-* MSAM can be configured to automatically display MediaLive and MediaConnect pipeline alerts on those nodes
+* MSAM can be configured to automatically display MediaLive Channel, Multiplex and MediaConnect alerts
 * The tool integrates with CloudWatch alarms to indicate operational problems from a top-down view
 * Any CloudWatch alarm can be associated with any node on the diagram
 * CloudWatch alarm indicators are visualized as color and text on the node